victoreronmosele/blog.victoreronmosele.com-backup/cktyhgeb906bzaks114hg547t.md

-## Mocking callbacks in Dart/Flutter unit tests
+# Mocking callbacks in Dart/Flutter unit tests

-This article is a guide on how to mock callbacks functions and verify that the callback functions are called in Dart/Flutter unit tests.
+This article is a guide on how to mock callback functions and verify that the callback functions are called in Dart/Flutter unit tests.

 The article is divided into: